 In addition to its ceremonial uses, kava is best known for its relaxing qualities.
 Kava is said to elevate mood, well being, and contentment, and produce a feeling of relaxation.
 Several studies have found that kava may be useful in the treatment of anxiety, insomnia, and related nervous disorders.

 However, there is serious concern that kava may cause liver damage.
 More than 30 cases of liver damage have been reported in Europe.
-It's not clear whether kava itself causes liver damage or whether it was taking kava in combination with other drugs or herbs is responsible.
-It's also not clear whether kava is dangerous at previously recommended doses, or only at higher doses.
+However, researchers have not been able to confirm that kava is toxic to the liver.
+It is not clear whether kava itself causes liver damage, or whether taking kava in combination with other drugs or herbs is responsible.
+It is also not clear whether kava is dangerous at previously recommended doses, or only at higher doses.
 Some countries have taken kava off the market.
-It remains available in the United States, but the Food and Drug Administration (FDA) issued a consumer advisory in March of 2002 regarding the "rare" but potential risk of liver failure associated with kava containing products.
-(See "Precautions" section.)
+It remains available in the United States.
+But the Food and Drug Administration (FDA) issued a consumer advisory in March 2002 regarding the "rare" but potential risk of liver failure associated with kava-containing products.

-Because it is impossible to say what -- if any -- dose of kava might be safe, you should not take kava unless you are under a doctor's close supervision.
+It is impossible to say what, if any, dose of kava might be safe.
+You should not take kava unless you are under a doctor's close supervision.

-Because kava may cause liver damage, you should not use it unless you are under a doctor's supervision.
+Kava may cause liver damage.
+DO NOT take kava unless you are under a doctor's supervision.
 Evidence suggests kava may be helpful for the following health problems:

-A number of clinical studies -- though not all -- have found kava to be effective in treating symptoms associated with anxiety.
+A number of clinical studies, though not all, have found kava to be effective in treating symptoms associated with anxiety.
 In a review of 7 scientific studies, researchers concluded that a standardized kava extract was significantly more effective than placebo in treating anxiety.
 Another study found that kava substantially improved symptoms after only 1 week of treatment.
 Other studies show that kava may be as effective as some prescription antianxiety medications.
-In fact, according to one study, kava and diazepam (Valium) cause similar changes in brain wave activity, suggesting that they may work in the same ways to calm the mind.
+According to one study, kava and diazepam (Valium) cause similar changes in brain wave activity, suggesting they may work in the same ways to calm the mind.